BellosC/set_up_livox_for_mapping/README.md

 ---
 Remember, everything written here is just my opinion and my personal experience.

-Always double check everything from the official instructions of each package.
+Always double-check everything from the official instructions of each package.

-All i wanted to do was to write down my experience in order to remember the procedure in the future, and help the lidar community.
+All i wanted to do, was to write down my experience in order to remember the procedure in the future, and help the lidar community.

 In the near future, i will try to improve more this guide.